GowayLee/Saytring/README.md

 my_var's re_str do count_digit on last_result
 ```

+### 3. Arithmetic for Strings

+Arithmetic expressions such as `expression + expression` and `expression - expression` were originally designed for integers.
+Here, we introduce a syntactic sugar to extend these operations to work with strings.

+- `str1 + str2;` denotes the concatenation of the two strings.
+For example, `"abcd" + "1234"` results in `"abcd1234"`.

+- `str1 - str2;` signifies the removal of the suffix of `str1` that matches `str2`.
+For instance, `"abcde" - "cde"` yields `"ab"`.
+If `str1` does not end with `str2`, the operation has no effect.

 ---

 ## Type System

 ### 1. "Here is **NO TYPE** anymore"

-Saytring is designed to be a language that is friendly to users without programming background.
-So, we "cancel" types in Saytring.
+Saytring is designed to be a language that is user-friendly for individuals without a programming background.
+Therefore, we do not use explicit types in Saytring.

-In Saytring, everything is a **string**, because runtime envrionment will automatically convert literal value of other types to string.
+In Saytring, everything is treated as a **string**, as the runtime environment automatically converts literal values of other types into strings.

 ```
 # Literal int of 1234